phorton1/Arduino-boat-teensyBoat/docs/readme.md

 - ? = show commands
 - help = show detailed help

+- LOAD = load the current instrument configuration to EEPROM
+- SAVE = save the current instrument configuration to EEPROM
+- STATE = return the state of the instrments via binary

+The state of the istruments is sent to the perl application when it requests it at startup with the STATE command which returns $BINARY_TYPE_PROG packet of the instrument states.

+Normal I_ commands on the serial console send the
+$BINARY_TYPE_PROG packet whenever the instrument states change.

+The perl application sends I_ instrument commands with 10000 added so the INO wont echo the PERL changes it.
+Otherwise,

 ### Initial Monitor Command and Implementation

 Utilize the existing text monitoring capabilities, with the addition